J. P. Taravella High School

-J. P. Taravella High School is a secondary school located in Coral Springs, Florida which teaches grades 9–12.
+J. P. Taravella High School is a secondary school located in Coral Springs, Florida, United States, that teaches grades 9–12.
 The school is a part of the Broward County Public Schools district.
-The school was named after Joseph Phillip Taravella (1919–1978), who was the president and chairman of Coral Ridge Properties, Inc., a subsidiary of Westinghouse Electric Corporation, and a founder of the City of Coral Springs.
+The school was named after Joseph Phillip Taravella (1919–1978), who was the president and chairman of Coral Ridge Properties, Inc.––a subsidiary of Westinghouse Electric Corporation––and a founder of the City of Coral Springs.

 Recognition

 Taravella is ranked as a public high school 148th in the State of Florida and 2022nd nationally.
 There is an Accelerated Program pass rate of 51% at the school.
 It was the recipient of the National Blue Ribbon Schools Program Blue Ribbon School of Excellence Award in 1987.

 It had a Florida Comprehensive Assessment Test school grade of "A" for the 2011–2012 academic year.

 In 2018, the school received a "C" grade by Broward County.

 In 2007, Taravella won the Grand Championship and also swept all awards at the Vero Beach Crown Jewel Marching competition.

 In 2008, the J.P.
-Taravella Marching Band was selected by the Presidential Inaugural Committee as one of two bands (the other being Florida A&M) to represent Florida in the 2009 Presidential Inaugural Parade on January 20, 2009 in Washington, DC.
+Taravella Marching Band was selected by the Presidential Inaugural Committee as one of two bands (the other being Florida A&M) to represent Florida in the 2009 Presidential Inaugural Parade on January 20, 2009, in Washington, DC.